anafvana/planck-keymap/readme.md

 ### Known issues

-If you are missing dependencies that cannot be automatically found with Homebrew add the taps manually and retry:
+If you are missing dependencies that cannot be automatically found with Homebrew, add the taps manually and retry:

 ```
 brew tap osx-cross/avr osx-cross/arm